Mecrean79/wunderground2mqtt/README.md

 	WU_UNIT: version of unit json API (observations/0/<unit>).
 Values are m for metric (default), e for imperial and h for uk_hybrid

 ### How to build/deploy
-This repository/script designed for docker use.
+This repository/script designed for docker.
-Docker is required for use image/container.
+Docker is required to use image/container.
 If you want to directly use (without docker), you need to modify pyhton script (config values) [TODO : create standalone version]
 With docker :
 1) Clone this repository to your local server